Ph.D. in Economics

 The Effect of Automation on the U.S Labor Market under the Affordable Care Act , with H. Fang, and A. Shephard.

-Improving the Chilean College Admissions System, with R. Cominetti, I. Ríos and G. Parra, in Operations Research (2021).
+Improving the Chilean College Admissions System, with R. Cominetti, I. Ríos and G. Parra.
 First place, Doing Good with Good OR - Student Paper Competition (2018).
 [See paper]

 In this paper we present the design and implementation of a new system to solve the Chilean college admissions problem.
 We develop an algorithm that obtains all stable allocations when preferences are not strict and when all tied students in the last seat of a program (if any) must be allocated, and we used this algorithm to determine which mechanism was used to perform the allocation.
 In addition, we propose a new method to incorporate the affirmative action that is part of the system and correct the inefficiencies that arise from having double-assigned students.
 By unifying the regular admission with the affirmative action, we have improved the allocation of approximately 3% of students every year since 2016.
 From a theoretical standpoint, we introduce a new concept of stability and we show that some desired properties, such as strategy-proofness and monotonicity, cannot be guaranteed under flexible quotas.
 Nevertheless, we show that the mechanism is strategy-proof in the large, and therefore truthful reporting is approximately optimal.